tahminehmehrabii/RNASeqAnalysis/README.md

 # RNA-Seq-Pipeline

 This RNA-Seq pipeline is designed to process, analyze, and quantify gene expression data efficiently.
+Some steps were performed using the Linux operating system (as noted in script comments).
 The key objectives of this pipeline are as follows:

 1: Data Collection:
 RNA-Seq analysis begins with the collection of raw data, typically consisting of FASTQ files that contain sequencing reads obtained from RNA samples.